joe-crick/querty/README.md

 you will use Querty.
 This also helps to keep Querty small.

 For example, by default, Querty only works in the Browser.
-If you need to use it in Node (or have an Isomorphic http client), you can do so quite easily---it takes only two steps.
+If you need to use it in Node (or have an Isomorphic http client), you can do so quite easily.
+It takes only two steps.
 See [Use with Node](#use-with-node) for more information.
 Other options for extending Querty are detailed below.

 #### Change the way you think about working with API Data